Hello my lovelies,

 I’ll focus on beauty and fitness examples here but really this could apply to anything and anytime.

-Many of us will try to loose weight, gain muscle or loose fat this year and as cheeky as it might sound, that decision is huge.
+Many of us will try to loose weight, gain muscle or loose fat this year and whether you realise it or not, that decision is huge.
 It’s not a simple or even a complicated task.
 It is not a task at all.
 It is a lifestyle change and therefore, it is a long and complicated process.
 A process that will take you out of your comfort zone and push you hard every day and even some more, on those tough, leave me alone days.
 So, if you’ve made a resolution of this magnitude, sit down and think of the following:

 This is super important and honestly something that I don’t see many people talk about.
 Beauty and fitness are very personal things.
-Just because it works for me to do HIIT, it doesn’t mean it will work for you.
+Just because it works for me to do HIIT for example, it doesn’t mean that it will work for you.
 Maybe it doesn’t suit your body, your time scale, your environment, your financial situation, your character etc. There is no one solution fits all.
 Just because your friend likes spin classes it doesn’t mean you should too.
-If you are truly serious about changing your body (whether it’s weigh loss or muscle gain etc) you have to be serious about experimenting.
+If you are truly serious about changing your body (whether it’s weigh loss or muscle gain etc) or any resolution, you have to be serious about experimenting.

 You hate working out in the morning?
 Me too.
 Find something during lunch or in the afternoon.